 C:\Users\Al\Desktop would be copied to the clipboard and could easily be pasted into other apps.
 I have the C source code and Windows executable here. ccwd.exe does not produce any output, and returns 0 on success and a nonzero value on failure.

-I recommend placing the ccwd.exe file in the C:\Windows folder or someplace on the system PATH.
+I recommend placing the ccwd.exe file in the C:\Windows folder or someplace on the system PATH (i.e. one of the folders listed in your PATH environment variable).